MincuDenisa/MyPayroll-/README.md

 # MyPayroll- is the project for my Bachelor's degree.
-It's a payroll application that can be upgraded for any company who wants to automate employee salaries.
+It's a payroll application that can be upgraded for any company who wants to automate employees salaries.